 Abstract

 To minimize the harshness of this COVID-19 pandemic, it is crucial to point out the potential cofactors and their roles in disease severity.
 Obesity is one of the most important cofactors which correlate with many other human disorders.
 In this research perspective, the yields of excessive weight and obesity in SARS-CoV-2 disease were analyzed from 301 hospitalized positive COVID-19 patient samples.
-In order to examine any relationship, COVID-19 hospitalized positive patients samples were collected from two districts’ selected hospitals of Noakhali and Lakshmipur which were confirmed previously by the Bangladesh Government Laboratory (NSTU COVID-19 Diagnostic Lab).
+In order to examine any relationship, COVID-19 hospitalized positive patient samples were collected from two districts selected hospitals of Noakhali and Lakshmipur which were confirmed previously by the Bangladesh Government Laboratory (NSTU COVID-19 Diagnostic Lab).
 The nasopharyngeal and oropharyngeal samples used for the detection of COVID-19 positive samples and genome concentration were identified using RT-qPCR techniques where SARS-CoV-2 ORF1ab (nonstructural) and N (structural-nucleocapsid) biomarkers were applied.
-Multiple statistical tests, including a data exploration, a chi-square assessment for consistency, and an independent t-test, were carried out to carry out this cross-prospective cohort study and binary logistic regression.
-This current study indicated that there is no correlation between SARS-CoV-2 infection with hand washing with soup where age (p-value = 0.047), blood group, education, travel history (p-value = 0.006), fruits (p-value = 0.046), exercise, and symptoms showed a significant association among the respondents BMI status.
-However, it was found that the respondents from the 18-29 years age group were 1.24 times more likely to be overweight/obese than the respondents from less than 18 years old (OR= 1.24, 95%; CI: 1.01-1.53).
+Multiple statistical tests, including data exploration, a chi-square assessment for consistency, an independent t-test, and binary logistic regression were carried out to carry out this cross-prospective cohort study.
+This current study indicated that there is no association between SARS-CoV-2 infection with hand washing with soup (p-value = 0.639) where age (p-value = 0.008), travel history (p-value = 0.035), fruits (p-value = 0.018), exercise (p-value = 0.012), and symptoms (p-value = 0.033) showed a significant association among the respondents BMI status.
+However, it was found that the respondents from the 18-29 years age group were 1.03 times more likely (OR= 1.03, 95%; CI: 1.01-1.26) to be overweight/obese than the respondents from greater than 44 years old.
 Regression data analysis indicated a positive correlation between BMI and viral load.
 Moreover, this research-based study screened the SARS-CoV-2 variants using a published primer and confirmed that 62% of patients were affected by the SARS-CoV-2 Delta subtype.

 Keywords: COVID-19; Overweight; Obesity;Infection;Disease, Severity, Hand washing; Hospitalized patients